alexandr-g/alex-blog/content/posts/2019-11-11/index.md

 ## Step 4.
 Carefully read and review the first renovate PR

-After merging first renovate PR **Configure Renovate** you will start to receive **a lot of** automatic dependency updates via pull requests.
+After merging first renovate PR **Configure Renovate** you will start to receive **a lot of** automatic dependencies updates via pull requests.
 That's it, you’re done 🙂 Sit back relax, review and merge.
-Don't forget to do a functional test for your application with new updates 😉
+Don't forget to do a functional test for your application with the new updates 😉